-In a brand new initiative for this English ‘Lockdown 2’ period and beyond, we are delighted to bring you a series of free, fascinating weekly live Friday lunchtime lectures.
+In a brand new initiative for the English ‘Lockdown 2’ period and beyond, we are delighted to bring you a series of free, fascinating weekly live Friday lunchtime lectures.

-Focused on a variety of aspects of sacred music, these hour-long sessions will be delivered by experts in their respective fields and include short interactive Q&A sessions to enable direct audience engagement.
+Focused on a variety of aspects of sacred music, these hour-long sessions are delivered by experts in their respective fields and include short interactive Q&A sessions to enable direct audience engagement.

-The lectures will be hosted on our YouTube channel.
+The lectures are hosted on our YouTube channel.

 Lunchtime Lectures - Series 2

 |O Sing Unto The Lord: some of the stories and people behind English church music||Church music in England didn’t always just happen in church.
 From Christmas Carols in the field and pub to psalm-singing around the fireside, its many aspects have charted the development of our national character and politics as much as our church history.
 It has produced some of our greatest art, as well as music of moving simplicity and directness.
 And it has involved some colourful and rewarding characters.
 This lecture touches on just a few of the many sides of this rich story, including perhaps a few surprises.

 |Friday 15 January – 1pm GMT||Andrew Gant||Click here to watch the lecture|

 |Giving New Voice to a Forgotten Past||Paris, at the end of the twelfth century, was both vibrant and expanding, with the new cathedral of Notre Dame nearing the first stage of its completion.
 Increasing numbers of scholars and students arriving to study at the prestigious university resulted in Paris becoming the intellectual centre of Western Europe.
 Parisian musicians were beginning to elaborate plainchant in completely new ways, creating far more complex polyphony.
 This lecture will introduce examples specifically recorded, with performances of collective Marginalia, discussing how musicians went about creating this music.